 Creation, Distribution, and Usage of Course Syllabi

 Faculty must prepare a comprehensive syllabus for each credit bearing course (excluding exempted courses).

+For combined courses, a separate syllabus must be provided at the graduate level that includes a distinct difference in rigor commensurate with graduate level learning objectives.

 Faculty must make available a paper or electronic copy of the course syllabus on the first class day (and thereafter), for all students enrolled in their course, and provide a paper or electronic copy to the unit designee during the first week of the semester.